Applied work in Biology and Molecular Biology

 The courses in applied work give you an opportunity to practice in a relevant workplace.
 During the internship, you get to know the workplace and participate in such a large part of its business as possible.

-If you are admitted either to a bachelor’s or master’s programme in biology, molecular biology or bioinformatics you may choose to study one of our applied work courses.
+If you are admitted either to a bachelor’s or master’s programme in biology or molecular biology you may choose to study one of our applied work courses.
 The applied work courses in biology and molecular biology give 7.5, 10, 15 or 30 credits.
-In bioinformatics, you may choose between a 7.5 or 15 credits course.

 Please note that you are supposed to find a place for the applied work and contact a supervisor yourself.

 Before you can register for an applied work course, the workplace must be approved by our study advisors.
-Lotta Persmark approves workplaces for biology and bioinformatics courses while Christina Ledje approves for those in molecular biology.
+Lotta Persmark approves workplaces for biology while Christina Ledje approves for those in molecular biology.

-A supervisor at the workplace is responsible for organising your work during the work period.
-You should plan the daily work in advance together with the supervisor.
+You should plan the daily work in advance together with the supervisor at the workplace.
 You must fill in the registration form which should be signed by you and by the supervisor, and handed it in, together with the plan, to your study advisor no later than the first day of the course.
-After about two weeks, you should contact your study advisor and inform her about the work progress.
+After about two weeks, you should contact your study advisor and inform about the work progress.
 At the end of the course, you should submit a report to your study advisor.

 Presentation of completed applied work

-It begins with a description of the workplace, and its activities and continues with a summary of the operations you essentially have devoted yourself to.
+Initially you description of the workplace, and its activities and continues with a summary of the operations you essentially have devoted yourself to.
 The report should conclude with an evaluation of the training period, which should be directed to future students.
 Indicate whether the work has been interesting, if you had the advantage of your biological knowledge, and which courses and skills have been most valuable for the work?
-You may add a few copies of the work schedule, pictures, illustrations, primary results or even a publication which you helped to create.
+You may add copies of the work schedule, pictures, illustrations, primary results or even a publication which you helped to create.
 Check with the supervisor, however, so that you do not include information that is confidential.

 In addition, you shall make an oral presentation.